 Applicants will have an interview to which they will be expected to bring a portfolio which showcases their work outside of the classroom, rather than work they are producing within their GCSE.
 This may showcase their personal sketchbooks, attendance at outside workshops, and gallery visits.
 A range of work can be presented across different media, including film and photography.
 Candidates for the Sixth Form Art Scholarship should currently be studying GCSE Art and are required to study Art A Level for the full two year course.
 Any fee remission and scholarship status will be lost if the student gives up Art A Level.
-Students who are awarded an Art Scholarship will be expected to help the department at events, run Art club for younger students, and potentially organise and curate an exhibition for younger students.
+Students who are awarded an Art Scholarship will be expected to help the department at events, and help lead Art clubs and activities for younger students within the department.
 Other benefits of being an Art Scholar include the opportunity to display work at the scholars' exhibition, a scholars' gallery visit and commissions for publications.